tomas/roster/README.md

 Roster
 =====

-Create or delete system user accounts in Mac, Linux and Windows.
+Create or delete system user accounts in macOS, Linux and Windows.

 ## Installation